 Nicola was 70 when he died on Feb.
 20, 2021.
 His family is holding a fundraiser in his honor with a goal of $5,000 to donate toward asthma and allergy education, support, and the reduction of asthma disparities.

 In 2017, 3-year-old Elijah went to his New York City day care like any other day.
 Even though the staff knew of his multiple food allergies – including milk – they gave him a grilled cheese sandwich.
 They did not follow his Anaphylaxis Action Plan, and Elijah died from an allergic reaction.

 Elijah’s parents, Thomas Silvera and Dina Hawthorne-Silvera formed the Elijah-Alavi Foundation in his honor.
 They work to raise food allergy awareness and the critical need for education and training.
-In 2019, New York passed Elijah’s Law.
+To date, three states have passed Elijah’s Law.
 The bill requires early education/children’s day care programs to follow state guidelines for prevention and response to anaphylaxis.
-AAFA supported the Elijah-Alavi Foundation in getting legislation passed in New York Illinois and continues to back efforts to get versions of the bill passed in other states.
-(Illinois’ legislature just passed Elijah’s Law yesterday.)
+AAFA supports the Elijah-Alavi Foundation in getting versions of the bill passed in other states.

 Emily Vonder Meulen

 Emily was 13 when she died from anaphylaxis back in 2006.
 She had eaten a sandwich at a mall – a sandwich she had safely many times before.
 She also had asthma, so she mistook the signs of anaphylaxis for an asthma attack.
 Emily tried to treat her symptoms with her inhaler instead of epinephrine.